Welcome back, my good friends, El Rush Ball on the cutting edge of societal evolution.

 Hello.

-Um I just wanted to to keep going with what you were talking about of being offended and what the last caller, and she obviously sees herself as being an American and not just being, you know, a black American or or uh pigeonhole herself into a little group.
+And she obviously sees herself as being an American and not just being a black American or pigeonhole herself into a little group.

-Because I think that's a the another big issue here with what you're talking about with uh the liberals wanting to all to be in a little multicultural group.
+Because I think that's another big issue here with what you're talking about with the liberals wanting all to be in a little multicultural group.

-And um I think it's it's it's it's splitting ourselves up into teeny tiny little fractions, so everyone is getting offended at our own little tiny group instead of maybe if we all saw each other as being um the common denominator is being American.
+And I think it's splitting ourselves up into teeny, tiny little fractions, so everyone is getting offended at our own little tiny group instead of maybe if we all saw each other as being the common denominator as being American.

-Well, but you know the root of this of people sequestering themselves into groups is uh and and and the offended and so forth is actually victimology, because victimology has become profitable.
+Well, but you know, the root of this of people sequestering themselves into groups and the offended and so forth is actually victimology because victimology has become profitable.

-Uh if you can uh uh proclaim yourself a victim of some injustice perpetrated by your country or by the majority or whatever, and form a group on that basis, then you can uh you can find a way to get benefits for it or redress uh that that is uh financial in some way.
+If you can proclaim yourself a victim of some injustice perpetrated by your country or by the majority or whatever and form a group on that basis, then you can find a way to get benefits for it or redress that is financial in some way.

 I am an official victim.